webpack/webpack.js.org/src/content/configuration/dev-server.md

 };
 ```

 ## `devServer.pfx`

 `string`

-When used via the CLI, a path to an SSL .pfx file.
-If used in options, it should be the bytestream of the .pfx file.
+When used via the CLI, a path to an SSL `.pfx` file.
+If used in options, it should be the bytestream of the `.pfx` file:

 __webpack.config.js__